stevemcconnell/covid19-forecast-evaluations/README.md

 Column names are stable and will not change.
 Column positions are subject to change.

+The Excel spreadsheets are quite powerful in terms of allowing models to be sorted and filtered by the performance metrics described below.

 ## General contents of the Covid-19 forecast evaluation file

 Unless otherwise noted, all "errors" in the files refer to "log difference", which is calculated as ln(forecast/actual), which mathematically is the same as ln(forecast) - ln(actual) (which is why it's called log difference).